seanmavley/madewithangular.github.io/README.md

 2. You need to log in before you can make a submission.
 3. Submission automatically goes live, although they're reviewed.

-## Upcoming features

-1. Allow deletion using web interface on site
-2. Allow editing using web interface on site
-3. Putting to use categorization